pmiguelpinto90/ShiftDisplay/README.md

   `index`: position on the display to set the custom character, starting at 0 for the leftmost;
   if is out of display bounds, function does not have any effect.

-  `custom`: byte with the custom character to set, encoded in 7segment format.
+  `custom`: byte with the custom character to set, encoded in abcdefgp format.

 * __setAt()__